2 injured in shooting at Lincoln nightclub

 But a short time later, a woman arrived at a hospital with a gunshot wound that police say occurred outside the club.
 She was treated and released with minor injuries.

-Meanwhile, a man shoed up at an Omaha hospital with a minor gunshot wound also sustained outside the Lincoln nightclub.
+Meanwhile, a man showed up at an Omaha hospital with a minor gunshot wound also sustained outside the Lincoln nightclub.

 No arrests have been made.